Olympus E-PL9 vs Sony HX99

 It is notable that the E-PL9 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-PL9 and the HX99 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what conclusions can be drawn?
 Is the Olympus E-PL9 better than the Sony HX99 or vice versa?
 The listing below highlights the relative strengths of the two models.